MaximEremenko/HDF5_test/README.md

 ## Clone with submodules

-Clone this repo and fetch `hdf5` submodule in one step:
+Clone this repository and fetch the `hdf5` submodule in one step:

 ```bat
 git clone --recurse-submodules https://github.com/MaximEremenko/HDF5_test.git